IBM/docker-dojo/README.md

 172.17.0.2
 ```

-We’ve now successfully create a new Docker image containing our application and verified that it does in fact work as expected via “docker run”.
+We’ve now successfully created a new Docker image containing our application and verified that it does in fact work as expected via “docker run”.
 You can now stop the container in the first window by pressing “control-c” in that window.

 #### Discussion